Dyslexia Supports

 The list and detailed information are available at the List of Approved Assessments page on the Department’s website.

-A streamlined list of approved assessments that meet the requirements of tier 1 dyslexia screening and/or the K-3 diagnostic can be found here.
+A streamlined list of approved assessments that meet the requirements of tier 1 dyslexia screening and/or the K-3 diagnostic is also available.

 Administering Literacy Assessments for students with Low incidence disabilities and complex communication needs